Tyndale Bible

-The term 'Tyndale's Bible' is not strictly correct, because Tyndale never published a complete English language Bible; instead, a completely translated Bible was completed by Myles Coverdale, who supplemented Tyndale's translations with his own to produce the first complete printed Bible in English in 1535.
-Before his execution, Tyndale had translated the New Testament, the Pentateuch, and the historical books of the Old Testament.
-Of the Old Testament books, the Pentateuch, Book of Jonah, and a revised version of the Book of Genesis were published during Tyndale's lifetime.
-His other Old Testament works were first used in the creation of the Matthew Bible and also greatly influenced subsequent English translations of the Bible.
+Tyndale never published a complete Bible in English.
+He translated the New Testament, the Pentateuch, and produced a now lost translation of the historical books of the Old Testament.
+Of these, the Pentateuch, the Book of Jonah, and a revised version of the Book of Genesis were all published during his lifetime.
+His other Old Testament works were used in the creation of the Matthew Bible.
+The remaining books of the Old Testament were translated by the English ecclesiastical reformer Myles Coverdale.
+He supplemented Tyndale's translations with his own to produce the first complete printed Bible in English in 1535.